Iowa CDL Practice Test 2026

 Where to Take the Test

 The CDL knowledge test is taken at Iowa DOT service center, at participating schools, or at home through the Skip the Trip program.
 Walk-ins are typically accepted, though scheduling ahead is recommended.
-The test is available in English, Spanish, Arabic, Bosnian.
+The test is available in English, Albanian, Arabic, Bosnian.
 Results are delivered immediate at dot offices. skip the trip home tests take 7–14 days to process.

 Preparing for Your CDL Test